hotstepper13/alexa-gira-bridge/README.md

 - Networkports: UDP/1900, TCP/4711

 ## Limitation
-- Currently it is only possible to switch on/off a light.
+- Currently it is only possible to switch on/off and dim a light.
 - If you have a push button activated device (like a scene) in your Gira Homeserver, be sure to attach it with Objecttype "on" or "off" instead of "onOff".
 The bridge will recognize it and send the correct command to trigger it.
 - If you want to operate this software on a windows pc you must disable locally running upnp services.
 On windows 10 you have to change a registry value and reboot your system!